-As a day associated with passionate love, fertility, and romance, Valentine’s Day often sparks stress in couples that are trying to conceive or undergoing fertility treatment.
+As a day associated with passionate love and romance, Valentine’s Day often sparks stress in couples who are trying to conceive or seeking fertility help.
 Couples undergoing fertility treatment often see expectant couples at this time of year and cringe, wondering and hoping.
 Worse yet, they wonder, how can I feel romantic this Valentine’s Day if we’re up to our ears in ovulation kits, fertility meds, and timed sex?

-Here are four simple tips crafted just for couples undergoing fertility treatment that can help you have a romantic holiday that will help strengthen your relationship.
+Here are four simple Valentine’s Day tips crafted just for couples trying to conceive and undergoing fertility treatment that can help you have a stress-less day and strengthen your relationship.
 Hopefully, it’ll also help you fall further in love on this quintessential day of romance.

-Smile and Enjoy It—You may not feel quite up to the stereotypical “romantic evenings” that the holiday seems to demand if you are stressed about conceiving.
-You may be feeling moody from fertility drugs, or you’re on edge as you wait to see if your in vitro worked.
-Your best bet is to relax this Valentine’s Day (and on anniversaries and birthdays), and plan a low stress and lighthearted evening together.
+You may not feel quite up to the stereotypical “romantic evening” that the holiday seems to demand if you are stressed about conceiving.
+You may be feeling moody from fertility drugs you take to help you conceive, or you’re on edge as you wait to see if your recent IVF treatment worked.
+Your best bet is to relax this Valentine’s Day (and on anniversaries and birthdays and if possible – all days), and plan a low stress and lighthearted evening together.
 Take some time to forget your worries and celebrate your love for your partner.

-Get Away from the Crowds—Going through fertility treatment is exciting but it’s also stressful.
+Seeking fertility help through treatment is exciting, but it’s also stressful.
 This may not be the year to go clubbing together, or try out new sex positions.
 Perhaps what you need more than anything is a night off with the one you love.
 After all, this could be your last Valentine’s Day without children in the home for at least 18 years.
 So why not enjoy having a relaxing day together?
 Go out early in the day to avoid crowds.
 Have a lunch date, visit a museum together, take a walk in the park, or go to a matinee.
 That leaves you the whole evening to relax and de-stress together.

-These simple tips for couples & infertility: Valentine’s Day survival can help you celebrate this holiday (and many more to come) with cheerfulness and candor.
+These simple Valentine’s Day tips for couples seeking fertility help through treatment can help you celebrate this holiday (and many more to come) with cheerfulness and candor.
 With a bit of planning, this day of love and romance can help you appreciate the beauty of your relationship with your significant other.
 In the end, that’s what you wanted most when you first locked eyes with each other.
 So enjoy a glass of something bubbly this Valentine’s Day and give your partner a kiss to remember.